AlexBecalick/MOSAIK/README.md

   ```bash
    conda env create -f napari.yml
    ```
-2. Launch Napari in terminal with the previous conda environment created.
+2. Launch Napari from the terminal by typing napari, within the previous conda environment created.
 3. Open the IPython console (symbol "**>_**").
 4. Install the CosMx plugin: